VerdictAI

 5 questions

-Will a drain snake damage my pipes?
+Will a drain snake scratch or damage my pipes?